Rethinking the Vulnerability of Concept Erasure and a New Method: Background

 \subsection{Text-to-Image Diffusion Models}

-Diffusion Models are a class of generative model that generate images by learning to reverse the forward diffusion process.
-Starting with a Gaussian noise $x_T \sim\mathcal N(0,\mathbf 1)$, a trained denoiser, commonly U-Net \cite{UnetPaper} or Vision Transformer \cite{ViTpaper}, iteratively denoises $x_T$ over the timestep $t\in[0,T]$ until a clear image $x_0$ is reached.
-To perform text-to-image generation, the denoiser is trained conditioned on text embeddings $c=\mathcal T(y)$, where $y$ is some natural language prompt, $\mathcal T$ is a pre-trained text encoder, commonly CLIP \cite{radfordLearningTransferableVisual2021} or BLIP \cite{liBLIPBootstrappingLanguageImage2022}.
-By using datasets of text-image pairs, highly effective image denoisers can be trained that are conditioned on text input.
-In practice, many popular diffusion models (such as Stable Diffusion \cite{rombachHighresolutionImageSynthesis2022}) perform the denoising on a latent space, where $z_t = \mathcal E(x_t)$, then $z_t$ is iteratively denoised to $z_0$ and then decoded to $x_0 = \mathcal{D}(z_0)$.
-Here the latent space is defined by some image autoencoder, trained such that $x_0 \simeq \mathcal D(\mathcal E(x_0))$.
-To train a diffusion model, Gaussian noise $\epsilon$ is iteratively added to $z_0$ to reach $z_t$.
-The denoiser $\epsilon_\theta$ can then be trained by optimizing
+Diffusion Models are a class of generative model that generate images from text by learning to reverse the forward diffusion process.
+Starting with Gaussian noise $x_T \sim\mathcal N(0,\mathbf 1)$, a trained denoiser, commonly a U-Net \cite{UnetPaper} or Vision Transformer \cite{ViTpaper}, iteratively denoises $x_T$ over the interval $t\in[0,T]$ until a clear image $x_0$ is reached.
+By conditioning on prompt embeddings $c=\mathcal T(y)$, where $y$ is some natural language prompt, text-to-image generation is achieved. $\mathcal T$ is a pre-trained text encoder, commonly CLIP \cite{radfordLearningTransferableVisual2021} or BLIP \cite{liBLIPBootstrappingLanguageImage2022}.
+Latent diffusion models, such as Stable Diffusion \cite{rombachHighresolutionImageSynthesis2022}, perform the denoising in latent space $z_t = \mathcal E(x_t)$ and the denoiser $\epsilon_\theta$ is trained with the following objective